 Below is a list of common problems encountered after strokes, and what to do to cope with them better.

 - Depression, anxiety, changed behavior or personality.
 You may need medications, or speak to a psychologist for counseling or cognitive behavioral therapy.
 Caregivers should also provide emotional support.

 - Reduced cognitive functions, for instance memory, attention, ability to make plans, problem-solving, orientation and reasoning, etc. Get help from your family members and friends if needed, and write down notes to remind yourself.
 Occupational therapist may help to consolidate training programs and seek ways to solve problems encountered during daily activities.

 - Movement difficulties due to muscle weakness or one-side paralysis.
 Meet up with a physiotherapist so he or she can assess your condition, provide physiotherapy and teach you simple exercises to strengthen your muscles.
 You can also exercise based on your ability and use walking aids if needed.

 - Aphasia (unable to understand and speak as a result of injuries in brain areas responsible for languages).
 See a speech therapist to help you understand the conversation, and improve your ability to speak correctly and clearly.
 Computerized apparatus may also help patients to communicate.

 - Changes in vision, sensation and spatial relations judgment, etc. Acknowledge the deficit and pay attention to avoid bodily injury.
-For example if part of sensation is lost, patients need to be reminded to avoid unintentional burn injuries.
-If part of the visual field is affected, they need to pay extra cautions to the environment by turning the head to see.
+For example if part of a sensation is lost, patients need to be reminded to avoid unintentional burn injuries.
+If part of the visual field is affected, they need to pay extra caution to the environment by turning their head to see.

 - Returning to work.
 Evaluate your ability and challenges with your healthcare professionals to see if you can meet the demands and expectations of your work.
 It is common and often necessary to make adjustments at work with your employer.